cahirwpz/mimiker/wiki/docs/running.md

 Running
 ---

-We provide a Python script, i.e. `launch`, that simplifies running Mimiker OS.
+We provide a Python script, i.e. [launch][3], that simplifies running Mimiker OS.
 The kernel image is run with QEMU or Renode simulator.
 One or more serial consoles are available for interaction.
 Optionally you can attach to simulator with `gdb` debugger.
-All of that is achieved by running all interactive sessions within [tmux](https://github.com/tmux/tmux/wiki) terminal multiplexer with default key bindings.
+All of that is achieved by running all interactive sessions within [tmux][1] terminal multiplexer with default key bindings.

-In project main directory, run command below that will start the kernel in test-run mode.
+To start kernel in test-run mode, run the following command in project's root directory.
 To finish simulation simply detach from `tmux` session by pressing `Ctrl+b` and `d` (as in _detach_) keys.
 To switch between emulated serial consoles and debugger press `Ctrl+b` and corresponding terminal number.